 In this recipe, I use Blavod Black Vodka.
-This vodka can be hard to come by in certain areas, so if you have trouble finding it you can make your own.
+This vodka can be hard to come by in certain areas.
+Though always easier around Halloween time.
+There are other companies who have come out with black vodkas, so use whatever you can find.
+If you have trouble finding it you can make your own.
 I will warn this is messy and like using most food dye it will stain your mouth.
-However it's Halloween so, does it really matter?

 Into a separate jar add 1 cup of vodka (plain or flavored) and 4 drops of Wilton Black Icing Color.
 Stir or shake until fully combined.
 Keep in an airtight jar in the fridge until use.
 Use the same portions as the recipe.

 Tell me one of your favorite things about Halloween, if you celebrate the holiday.
 I'd love to hear all your stories filled with tricks and treats!

 2 oz Black Vodka

 1.5 oz Real Cherry Juice (Deep red color not fake red)

 0.5 Maraschino Cherry Syrup (Liquid in the Maraschino Cherry Jar)

 Pinch of Wilton Pearl Dust